The candidate who will work with Harrisburg, not for Harrisburg.

 Prior to moving to Pennsylvania, Emily was a successful screenwriter and director in Los Angeles, and she has continued to work in the field and bring the entertainment industry home to the Pittsburgh area.
 Emily was born and raised in New York and attended Columbia University and the University of California Los Angeles for graduate school.

-Now, Emily is expanding her efforts to serve the community by putting her boundless energy and passion for bipartisan collaboration into running for Pennsylvania’s 28th legislative district in 2018 to respectfully represent ALL people in the increasingly diverse region of Pennsylvania which she is proud to call home.
+Now, Emily is expanding her efforts to serve the community by putting her boundless energy and passion for bipartisan collaboration into running for Pennsylvania’s 28th legislative district in 2018.
+She is committed to ensuring that the Commonwealth’s lower and middle-class families have the healthcare, education, and economic conditions in which to not only survive, but actually thrive.
+She would consider it an honor and a privilege to respectfully represent ALL people in the increasingly diverse region of Pennsylvania which she is proud to call home.